6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Modeling Methodology of the ITU/3GPP Stochastic Channel

 \subsection{Large-Scale Channel Fading}

-Large-scale fading comes from path loss as a function of distance and shadowing by large objects such as buildings and hills \cite{TseBook}.
-The path loss represents the reduction in radio wave power over a long distance \cite{RappaportBook}.
-Shadow fading is mainly due to the multipath blockage, which also causes significant attenuation of the signal strength.
-The 5G standard provides three types of path loss models, including the close-in (CI) model, floating-intercept (FI) model, and $\textrm{alpha-beta-gamma}$ (ABG) model \cite{Cheng2017,MacCartney2013,Sun2016a}.
+Large-scale fading comes from path loss as a function of distance and shadowing by large objects such as buildings and hills \cite{Tse2005}.
+Path loss represents the reduction in radio wave power over a long distance \cite{RappaportBook}.
+Shadow fading is due mainly to multipath blockage, which can also cause a significant attenuation of signal strength.
+The 5G standard provides three types of path loss models, including the close-in (CI) model, floating-intercept (FI) model, and $\textrm{alpha–beta–gamma}$ (ABG) model \cite{Cheng2017,MacCartney2013,Sun2016a}.
 The FI model is expressed as